Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 as a definition implicitly connected to the type owning the time series attribute._
 **_This is no longer supported. (from 2025.3)_**

-### Multiple scopes of order by definition
+### Multiple scopes of order-by definition

-As mentioned earlier there are three levels where an order by definition is applicable.
+As mentioned earlier there are three levels where an _order-by_ definition is applicable.

 #### Local